The Sharing Group Discussion on Qur'an-Only “Islam”

 And We have Bestowed upon you the Seven Oft-Repeated (verses) and the Grand Qur’an.
 (Surah al-Hijr:87)

 Brother James Harris: Yes.
 As they base it on the Qur’an alone, according to the first site given by Sister Sabine, they pray only three times a day.
-This is in spite of the fact that the five times prayer was practiced by all Muslim communities since the time of the Prophet (s.a.w.).
+This is in spite of the fact that the five times prayer was practised by all Muslim communities since the time of the Prophet (s.a.w.).

 Brother Jon Beatty: They use a lot of ahadits-based positions in that first link.